Heartbreak Storytelling Lyric Prompts: Verse 1 → Verse 2 → Bridge Arc

 FAQ

 Should I write the chorus first or last?
 Write the chorus image first — it is the gravity well.
-Verses are then written so the chorus lands harder each time.
+The verses are then written so the chorus lands harder each time it returns.

 How long should the bridge be?
 Four to eight lines.
 The bridge earns the second chorus; do not turn it into a third verse.

 Does Suno respect section tags?
-Mostly, yes.
-Keep the tags exact ([Verse 1], [Chorus]) and put the narrative direction in the lyric, not in a long prefix.
+Mostly, yes — in v5.5 the tags are read reliably as long as each one sits on its own line.
+Keep them exact ([Verse 1], [Chorus]) and put the narrative direction in the lyric, not in a long prefix.

 Before you publish